"The robust mechanics of the Triumph TR3

 Kurt Oblinger's Italia #312 fresh from a comprehensive restoration

-New information proves that these final cars, or at least most of them, ended up in the possession of Standard-Triumph.
+New information proves that these final cars ended up in the possession of Standard-Triumph.
 Documentation from the Heritage Museum shows that the chassis for #327 was shipped to Italy on September 10th, 1962 and dispatched by Standard-Triumph to Baltimore on June 30th, 1964!
-The car sat outside in Italy for a year and a half.
 Most likely along with the other TSF cars.
+The casr sat at Vignale for a year and a half.
+Some reports say part of that time was spent outdoors.
+There is a photo of Alfredo Vignale leaning on a 1963 Maserati Sebring while behind him sit two of the TSF Italias covered in either a protective coating or an extremely robust layer of dust.
+Getty Images wants $175 for web use of a small image, but you can find it here.

 Italia #311 on the road